 Choosing to die at home

 Louise’s husband was diagnosed with Stage 4 Bowel Cancer when she was pregnant with their youngest daughter, he was treated for 5 years before dying at home.
-Louise is our Engagement and Fundraising Co-Ordinator and shares her experiences of living with grief through her blog and Facebook Page
+Louise is a former Mummy's Star Team member and shares her experiences of living with grief through her blog and Facebook Page

 Choosing to die at home

 We had just visited a friend in the local hospice.
 We had never set foot in there before, certainly not since the cancer diagnosis, but we had been pleasantly surprised.
 We sat in the car, the rain hammering on the windscreen.
 Despite knowing that his cancer would eventually end his life, we had never actually discussed what we would do.
 Now was the chance.